 Devine, being the stoic one, said calmly.

 - 'They know we're here.
-We did sign that paper at Immigration - and he did take our clearance forms so we are in 'the system'.
+We did sign that paper at Immigration, and he did take our clearance forms so we are in 'the system'.
 Tomorrow he'll stamp our passports and we'll be good!'

-I hoped Devine was right though about the extra processing fees, I didn't want to pay them.
-Now, we headed back over to NTA to get our precious internet.
+We headed back over to NTA to get our precious internet.
 They had our device, as promised, and we paid the required amount - finally, something simple.
 We had internet again!
 I was amazed at how fast it was, and was told it would work from the anchorage too.

 We made it back to Shoreline, to the dinghy dock where Iggy was.
 Iggy looked a little deflated, but I attributed that to the cold weather.
 I pumped air back into the tubes and we motored back to Pino.
 The weather was really rough that night, and the next morning was no better.
 It was raining non-stop.
 Iggy was becoming a swimming pool and kept losing air, I had to go bail water out, and pump air into it every 3-4 hours to keep it afloat.